Top 5 Tips to Get Fit

 Exercise keeps the body strong and healthy and has also been shown to decrease blood pressure, reduce weight and improve control of diabetes.
 High blood pressure and diabetes are two of the leading causes of chronic kidney disease and both of these conditions can be better controlled through an active, healthy lifestyle.
 Other benefits of exercise include increased muscle strength, lowered blood fat levels (cholesterol and triglycerides), better sleep, and better control of body weight.
 Additionally, studies have shown that kidney patients who exercise have better outcomes for dialysis and transplantation.
-Because exercise is so important to protecting your kidneys, the National Kidney Foundation (NKF) offers five top tips to help you get fit this summer.
+Because exercise is so important to protecting your kidneys, the National Kidney Foundation (NKF) offers five top tips to help you get fit.

 *Before beginning any exercise plan, be sure to check with your doctor or other health care professional to make sure you follow a fitness plan that meets your health needs.